sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 After you add your email, server, username, and password values, run your updated code to create the email handler definition.

 Now your handler and event filter are set up!
-Next, assign the email handler to the `check-cpu` check.
+Next, assign the email handler to your `server-health` check.

 ## Assign the email handler to a check

-With your `email` handler created, you can assign it to the `check-cpu` check.
+With your `email` handler created, you can assign it to the `server-health` check from your [ad hoc event][17].
-To assign your email handler to the check `check-cpu`:
+To assign your email handler to the check `server-health`:

 {{< highlight shell >}}
-sensuctl check set-handlers check-cpu email
+sensuctl check set-handlers server-health email
 {{< /highlight >}}

-It might take a few moments after you assign the handler to the check for the check to be scheduled on the entities and the result sent back to Sensu backend.

 ## Create an email template

-The last step is to create a template for your emails.
+The last part of setup is to create a template for your emails.
 The [Sensu Go Email Handler][3] asset makes it possible to use a template that provides context for your email notifications.
 The email template functionality included with the Sensu Go Email Handler asset uses tokens to populate the values provided by the event.
 Use HTML to format the email.